tomfrankkirk/tomfrankkirk.github.io/tours.md

 ## Pacific Coast
 *May 2019* First multi-day tour: 10 days along the Pacific coast in the US, from Eugene, OR to San Francisco, CA. It was wet, wet, wet.
 [Map](../tour_maps/pacific.html)

+## Ontatio
+*June 2023* Five-day warm up before ISMRM in Toronto (and it was warm due to a heatwave).
+Incredibly I managed to avoid the terrible forest fires further east entirely, though when I got back to Toronto the smoke caught up with me.
+[Map](../tour_maps/ontario.html)